Picture Credit: Unsplash

 Lean is for prototyping and Agile for scaling those experiments.
 Wrong!
 If only the answer was so simple.

-Where Agile and Lean came from:
+How Agile and Lean Originated

 Agile is an umbrella term for many different methodologies and frameworks created in the context of software development, while Lean has its origins in Japanese manufacturing from the mid 20th century.
 By understanding their origins, it can be imagined each being successful in certain situations, however, there is no definitive answer to which one is better.